gildor2/UEViewer/README.md

 ### Windows 64-bit
 Despite we're providing only 32-but builds of UE Viewer, it is possible to compile it for 64-bit platform.
 To do that, you should change a variable in *build.sh*: *PLATFORM* should be changed from `vc-win32` to `vc-win64`.
-Also 64-bit build could be initiated with launching *build.sh --64*.
+Also 64-bit build could be initiated with launching

+	build.sh --64

 ### Linux
 Linux system has the most of dependencies by default.
 You'll need to install the following development packages if they're